Here are a few tips for submitting short stories:

 Always follow the magazine's writer's guidelines, even if the guidelines are stupid.
 You can find those on their websites.

 Don't feel disadvantaged if you don't have an agent and you submit your stories the ordinary way (through the “slush pile").
-I do have an agent, and I still submit via slush, mostly because I don't want to bug my agent with every story I write.
+I do have an agent, and I still submit everything via slush, mostly because I don't want to bug my agent with every story I write.
 Most magazines read their slush piles.
 That's why they have them!

 If you want to drive yourself insane, visit this Rejection Wiki to interpret your rejection letters.

 You can also use the Submission Grinder to anticipate when you'll hear back from a given magazine (when you search at this site, keep in mind that all magazines that begin with “The"—The Paris Review, The Iowa Review—are alphabetized under T).